 Apart from the increased attention on businesses to take responsibility for their supply chains and the Government for holding them to account, attention has also turned to consumers and how they could use their consumer power to demand more responsibility from the brands they use.

-The project is assessing the factors underpinning the gaps between consumer attitudes, intentions and actual consumption behaviour in the context of modern slavery and how consumer citizens can be mobilised to address in the modern slavery context.
+The project assessed the factors underpinning the gaps between consumer attitudes, intentions and actual consumption behaviour in the context of modern slavery and how consumer citizens can be mobilised to address in the modern slavery context.

-To this end, the research is carrying out a comprehensive review of academic research and publications by practitioner organisations that have been published in the context of consumer behaviour and its impact on changes in corporate behaviour.
+To this end, the research carried out a comprehensive review of academic research and publications by practitioner organisations that have been published in the context of consumer behaviour and its impact on changes in corporate behaviour.

-The research is also exploring what interventions can be effective in engaging consumers in effective action on modern slavery.
-It will identify case studies of successful public campaigns and interview practitioners working in this sphere, aiming to identify best practice for effective campaigns and policy that can mobilise the consumer most effectively, adding pressure on brands to take responsibility for preventing modern slavery in their supply chains more seriously.
+The research is also explored what interventions can be effective in engaging consumers in effective action on modern slavery.
+It identified case studies of successful public campaigns and interview practitioners working in this sphere, identifying best practice for effective campaigns and policy that can mobilise the consumer most effectively, adding pressure on brands to take responsibility for preventing modern slavery in their supply chains more seriously.

 This project was commissioned under the Modern Slavery PEC Responsive Research mechanism.

 Project team: Prof Chatzidakis, Royal Holloway University of London; Prof Shaw University of Glasgow; Dr Carrington University of Melbourne.